Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 <a id="supported-audio-formats"> In general, the application works with WAVE, AIFF, MP3, FLAC and OGG files.</a>
 All of them can be added to the **Playlist** and processed.

-However, the support of the *playback* of different formats is dependent on the current audio backend (see the comparison in the table below).
+However, the support of the *playback* of different formats is dependent on the [current audio playback backend](https://earquiz.org/manuals/earquiz-frequencies-help/choosing-audio-backend) (see the comparison in the table below).
-Starting from *version 0.1.6*, you can choose between the **FFmpeg** (the default option) and the **Native** system backend by selecting the corresponding option in the **Audio | Audio Backend** menu of the main menu.
+Starting from *version 0.1.6*, you can choose between the **FFmpeg** (the default option) and the **Native** system backend by selecting the corresponding option in the **Audio | Audio Playback Backend** menu of the main menu.

 <br/>